 green = no weather impacts that require action

 blue = long fused watch/warning/advisory in effect or high

 watch/warning/advisory issuances; radar support

 Orange = high impacts - slight to moderate risk severe; nearby

 tropical events; hazmat or other large episodes

-red = full engagement for moderate to high risk severe
+red = full engagement for moderate risk severe and/or direct

 Preliminary point temps/pops...